skaderli/WaveBreaking/README.rst

 **Important information:**

-* The package is still under construction and therefore, major errors can occur.
 * Free software: MIT license
-* Further documentation about the implemented methods can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_
+* Further documentation about the implemented methods can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.

+**Referencing:**

+* Please cite WaveBreaking in your publication: Kaderli, S., 2023.
+WaveBreaking - Detection, Classification and Tracking of Rossby Wave Breaking. https://doi.org/10.5281/zenodo.7961800
+* If you are using the Streamer Index, please cite `Wernli and Sprenger (2007)`_ (and `Sprenger et al. 2017`_).
+* If you are using the Overturning INdex, please cite `Barnes and Hartmann (2012)`_.

 .. end_intro